Lozadaa/Lozadaa/README.md

 - React.JS with JavaScript and Typescript ⚛️
 - I love maintain and create backends in Ruby on Rails 💎
-- I have experience with Java and Spring boot 🟢
+- I have experience with Java and Spring boot (Microservices) 🟢
 - I really enjoy test my code (TDD) 💙
 - I like create CI/CD process and improve existing pipelines.
 (Gitlab CI, Jenkins, Docker)
 - Git with Gitflow and conventional commits (I support use commitizen)💚